The "Get Uncomfy" story

 I wanted to start by sharing my old corporate headshot (left) which was taken in 2017.
 I’ve received a lot of compliments on this photo over the years – “You look fierce…” “You look like a corporate badass…” “You look powerful…” However, when I really look at this photo, I see a 30-year-old woman who is exhausted and stressed.

-I spent 12 years as a chief of staff, project manager, and organizer of chaos in financial services, and although there were many special moments like meeting colleagues who turned into best friends, traveling to India back and forth for an entire year, and many epic presentations followed by lots of beers and pats on the back, I knew that I was lacking passion for the industry.
+I spent 12 years as a chief of staff, project manager, and organizer of chaos in financial services, and although there were many special moments like meeting colleagues who turned into best friends, traveling to India back and forth for an entire year, and many epic presentations followed by lots of beers and pats on the back, I knew I was lacking passion for the industry.

 2023, the year of change

-2023 was a year of change.
 I quit my job, and the 6 weeks that followed were a whirlwind.
 My now husband, Matthew, and I moved out of the special home we had created in NYC, packed most of our belongings in storage, hosted an intimate celebration of our marriage, and embarked on a 4-month exploration of the world.

-12 countries, 40 cities, 27 flights, 2 motorcycle trips, 1 skydiving trip, and countless bowls of noodle soup later, we returned to New York in serious need of sleep but with new connections and a deeper understanding of the world.
-As I adjusted to being “home” and had time to reflect on our action-packed adventure, I came to terms with something I had known deep down for a while – I was ready for a change.
+12 countries, 40 cities, 27 flights, 2 motorcycle trips, 1 skydiving experience, and countless bowls of noodle soup later, we returned to New York in serious need of sleep but with new connections and a deeper understanding of the world.

 Taking time off to travel was not a rash decision.
 Matthew and I had discussed this idea for years, not just because it sounded fun but because we thought it would be a great way to pause and gain perspective.
 I felt like I was living on autopilot for far too long – everything was “good enough,” but I couldn’t shake the feeling that I was watching life pass by, without actively choosing how to spend my time.